-In response to chilly temperatures and fewer daylight hours, leaves stop producing their green-tinted chlorophyll, which allows them to capture sunlight and make energy.
+In response to chilly temperatures and fewer daylight hours, leaves stop producing their green-tinted chlorophyll, which allows them to capture sunlight and make energy through photosynthesis.
 Because chlorophyll is sensitive to the cold, certain weather conditions like early frosts will turn off production more quickly.

 "The yellow color has been there all summer, but you don't see it until the green fades away," said Paul Schaberg, U.S. Forest Service plant physiologist.
 "In trees likes aspens and beech, that's the dominant color change."